Synthesis of Phospholipids

 The second major pathway for PE synthesis occurs in the inner mitochondrial membrane and involves the decarboxylation of PS.
 The decarboxylation reaction is catalyzed by phosphatidylserine decarboxylase which is encoded by the PISD gene.
 This mitochondrial reaction requires the transport of PS into the mitochondria from the ER via the transporter complex consisting of the PRELID3B (PRELI domain containing 3B) and TRIAP1 encoded proteins.
 PRELI refers to Proteins of Relevant Evolutionary and Lymphoid Interest domain containing family.
 TRIAP1 refers to TP53 Regulated Inhibitor of APoptosis 1).

-Another minor PE synthesis reaction involves the fatty acylation of a lysophosphatidylethanolamine (lyso-PE) converting it to PE which is catalyzed by an enzyme called lyso-PE acyltransferase.
-Lyso-PE acyltransferase is encoded by the MBOAT2 (membrane bound O-acyltransferase domain containing 2) gene.
+Another minor PE synthesis reaction that occurs in the ER membranes involves the fatty acylation of a lysophosphatidylethanolamine (referred to as the lyso-PE pathway) converting it to PE.
+This reaction is catalyzed by an enzyme called lysophospholipid acyltransferase 1 (LPEAT1).
+Lysophospholipid acyltransferase 1 is encoded by the MBOAT2 (membrane bound O-acyltransferase domain containing 2) gene.
+Lyso-PE molecules can also be converted to PE via the actions of the LPCAT3 (lysophosphatidylcholine acyltransferase 3) and LPCAT4 encoded enzymes.
+LPCAT3 was formerly identified as MBOAT5.
+LPCAT4 was formerly identified as LPEAT2 (lysophospholipid acyltransferase 2).

 Phosphatidylserines, PS

-Phosphatidylserines will carry a net charge of –1 at physiological pH and are composed of fatty acids similar to the phosphatidylethanolamines.
+Phosphatidylserines (PS) will carry a net charge of –1 at physiological pH and are composed of fatty acids similar to the phosphatidylethanolamines (PE).

 Phosphatidylserine Synthesis

-Also, as indicated above, PS can serve as a source of PE synthesis in the mitochondria through a decarboxylation reaction catalyzed by the PISD encoded enzyme.
+Also, as indicated below, PS can serve as a source of PE synthesis in the mitochondria through a decarboxylation reaction catalyzed by the PISD encoded enzyme.

 Synthesis of Phosphatidylinositols, Phosphatidylglycerols, and Cardiolipins